-All Year 11, 12 and the Year 7 Science Extension Pathway (BSEP) students will be required to participate in the BYOx program.
+From 2022 all Year 7, 10, 11 and 12 students will be required to participate in the BYOx program.
+Years 8 and 9 will be included from 2023 onwards.
 This program requires students to bring a digital device such as a laptop or tablet to school to support their learning.
 Android devices are not supported.

 Students using their own device will be:

 Operating in a digital classroom – Accessing lesson material, assessment and a dedicated student working space that can be used to collate notes, conduct research and online learning.

 Using software and processes that are consistent with industry practice, preparing our learners for career development and the workforce.